-We hold thirty-six patents issued in the U.S., four patents issued in South Korea, three patents issued in Canada, three patents issued in the European Union member states, three patents issued in the European Union, two patents issued in the United Kingdom, one patent issued in Australia, one patent issued in China, one patent issued in Hong Kong, one patent issued in India, one patent issued in Japan, one patent issued in Taiwan, and one patent issued for WIPO.
+We hold thirty-five patents issued in the U.S., six patents issued in the European Union member states, four patents issued in the European Union, four patents issued in Japan, four patents issued in South Korea, three patents issued in Canada, three patents issued in the United Kingdom, three patents issued in China, two patents issued in India, two patents issued in Norway, one patent issued in Australia, one patent issued in Hong Kong, one patent issued in Iceland, one patent issued in Taiwan, and one patent issued by the World Intellectual Property Organization.
 We believe our patents protect technology that makes automated production more cost-effective and protects important competitive features of our products.
 However, we do not consider our business to be dependent on patent protection.

 As part of our employment commencement process, our employees are required to enter into agreements providing for confidentiality of certain information and the assignment of rights to inventions made by them while employed by us.
-These agreements also contain certain noncompetition and non-solicitation provisions which are effective during the employment term and for varying periods thereafter depending on position and location.
+These agreements also contain certain noncompetition and nonsolicitation provisions which are effective during the employment term and for varying periods thereafter depending on position and location.
 There can be no assurance that we will be able to enforce these agreements.
 All of our employees agree to abide by the terms of a Code of Ethics policy that provides for the confidentiality of certain information received during the course of their employment.
 Nevertheless, the enforceability of such agreements is subject to public policy limitations that vary from state to state and country by country so we cannot assure that they will be enforceable in accordance with their terms, if at all.

 Trademarks are an important aspect of our business.
 We sell our products under a number of trademarks, which we own.
-The following are registered trademarks of ours: Ultralife®, Ultralife Thin Cell®, Ultralife HiRate®, Ultralife & design®, Ultra®, LithiumPower®, LithiumPower & Design®, SmartCircuit®, Smart Circuit®, Smart Circuit & design®, We

-Are Power®, AMTI®, ABLETM, ACCUTRONICS®, ACCUPRO®, ENTELLION®, Intelligent Power Vault®, McDowell Research®, RPS®, SWE Southwest Electronic Energy Group®, SWE DRILL-DATA®, and SWE SEASAFE®.
+The following are registered trademarks of ours: Ultralife®, Ultralife Thin Cell®, Ultralife HiRate®, Ultralife & design®, Ultra®, LithiumPower®, LithiumPower & Design®, SmartCircuit®, Smart Circuit®, Smart Circuit & design®, We Are Power®, AMTI®, ABLETM, ACCUTRONICS®, ACCUPRO®, ENTELLION®, Intelligent Power Vault®, McDowell Research®, RPS®, SWE Southwest Electronic Energy Group®, SWE DRILL-DATA®, and SWE SEASAFE®.